stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 Here,

-- `spec.repository.name` specifies the `Repository` name
+- `spec.repository.name` specifies the name of the Repository.
-- `spec.repository.namespace` refers to the namespace of the `Repository`.
+- `spec.repository.namespace` refers to the namespace of the Repository.
 - `spec.target.ref` refers to the target workload where the recovered data will be stored.
 - `spec.target.volumeMounts` specifies a list of volumes and their mountPath where the data will be restored.
-  - `mountPath` must be the same `mountPath` as the original volume because Stash stores the absolute path of the backed-up files.
-If you use a different `mountPath` for the restored volume the backed up files will not be restored into your desired volume.
+  - `mountPath` must be the same mountPath as the original volume because Stash stores the absolute path of the backed-up files.
+If you use a different mountPath for the restored volume the backed up files will not be restored into your desired volume.

 Let's create the `RestoreSession` crd we have shown above,